-Persado Props: Best Email Subject Lines of 2017
+Persado Props: Best Email Subject Lines We've Seen Lately

 We can never say this enough: Language matters.
 And the emotions conveyed by that language matter.
 And when it comes to email marketing — when a subject line can decide whether a consumer opens or trashes a message — it’s vital to get the language right.
 Persado’s Marketing Language Cloud, using AI, can generate the precise language and emotions to engage consumers.
 For inspiration, we asked Persado’s Head of Campaign Management Kat Dessenon to share some of the best email subject lines of 2017.